AI Response Task

 About the AI Response Task

-This task runs similarly to the OpenAI Tasks, but it uses Qualtrics’ own LLM.
+This task runs similarly to the OpenAI Tasks, but it uses AWS as the subprocessor, and the data does not leave the Qualtrics ecosystem.

 Setting Up an AI Response Task